DWU CONSULTING — AI RESEARCH

 Load Factor by Route

 Load factor reveals route-level demand and pricing power.
 High load factors (above 80%) indicate strong demand or capacity discipline.
-Low load factors (below 65%) indicate weak demand, excess capacity, or pricing that fails to stimulate demand.
+CAUTION: Low load factors (below 65%) may indicate weak demand, but can also signal strategic capacity deployment for hub connections or market entry.
+Context matters.

 Trend analysis of load factor over time reveals whether a carrier is maintaining capacity discipline or loading/offloading capacity in response to demand.
-Carriers with rising load factors are tightening capacity (bullish signal); carriers with falling load factors are adding capacity (bearish signal for pricing).
+Carriers with rising load factors are tightening capacity (bullish signal for pricing); carriers with falling load factors are adding capacity (bearish signal for pricing and potential revenue pressure).

 Competitive Overlap Analysis

-• How many weekly flights each carrier operates
+- How many weekly flights (departures) each carrier operates

-This is essential for understanding airline competition, particularly in the context of airport rate negotiations.
-If two airlines dominate a route and both are profitable, they have less incentive to accept high airport charges.
+This enables analysis of airline competition, particularly in the context of airport rate negotiations.
+If two airlines dominate a route and both are profitable (high load factors), they have less incentive to accept high airport charges.
 If five carriers compete on the same route, each with lower load factors, the route is competitive and price-sensitive to airport charges.
+STRATEGIC INSIGHT: Routes with 3–4 carriers and declining passenger volumes signal pricing pressure and higher risk of service reductions.

 Capacity Deployment Trends

-Changes in ASMs year-over-year on a specific route reveal strategic capacity decisions.
+Changes in ASMs (Available Seat Miles) year-over-year on a specific route reveal strategic capacity decisions and airline financial health.
 Rising ASMs indicate the airline is growing service (optimistic outlook, pricing power, or market share gains).
 Falling ASMs indicate the airline is contracting (pessimistic outlook, market share loss, or redeployment of capacity to more profitable routes).

 Seasonal Patterns